samialdury/create/README.md

 </div>

-This repo includes a CLI tool to create new projects from my templates.
+CLI tool to create new projects from my templates.

 ## Usage